-The Always On Availability Group is a High Availability and Disaster Recovery feature.
+The Always On Availability Groups is a High Availability and Disaster Recovery feature.
 It doesn’t require shared disk storage for hosting the SQL Server.
-However, the Always On Availability Group is supported only by the Enterprise edition.
+However, the Enterprise edition supports the Always On Availability Group.

 Contained Availability Groups

-With SQL Server 2022 you will (finally) be able to create an availability group with its own users, logins, permissions, and SQL Agent jobs – this will free up time that Database Administrators would have needed to keep these server-level objects up to date.
-For example, previously if you wanted to grant access for a new login to an availability group database, you had to create the user on all servers that host the availability group.
+With SQL Server 2022, you will (finally) be able to create an availability group with its users, logins, permissions, and SQL Agent jobs – this will free up time that Database Administrators would have needed to keep these server-level objects up to date.

-Hopefully that is a good brief introduction to Contained Availability Groups, next week we’ll be looking at the Azure Synapse Link for SQL so stay tuned!
+Hopefully, that is an excellent brief introduction to Contained Availability Groups; next week, we’ll be looking at the Azure Synapse Link for SQL, so stay tuned!

-If you have any questions on SQL Server 2022 or upgrading to the later versions of SQL Server, then please feel free to get in touch and we will be very happy to assist.
+If you have any questions on SQL Server 2022 or upgrading to the later versions of SQL Server, please feel free to get in touch; we will be delighted to assist.

-Digital Samurai are a team of data and SQL experts that have that have experienced every version through the years – yes, all the way back to SQL Server 6.0!
-We also have a wealth of experience in upgrades and migrations and are always on hand to help.
+Digital Samurai are a team of data and SQL experts that have experienced every version through the years – yes, back to SQL Server 6.0!
+We also have a wealth of experience in upgrades and migrations and are always available to help.